raspishake/rsudp/docs/settings.rst

 Here is a brief overview of the steps to set up a Telegram bot in order to make and distribute Telegram alerts from rsudp.

-#. `download Telegram <https://telegram.org/>`_, create a profile, and sign in
+#. `Download Telegram <https://telegram.org/>`_, create a profile, and sign in.
 #.
-Create a Telegram bot by sending the :code:`/start` message to the :code:`BotFather` account.
+Create a Telegram bot by sending the :code:`/start` message to the :code:`@BotFather` account.
 #.
 Follow the instructions.
-Your messages to :code:`@BotFather` should look be something like the following:
+Your messages to :code:`@BotFather` should look something like the following:

     #. :code:`/start`